-The traditional center-piece of a holiday meal, shipped directly to your doorstep the week of November 9th or picked up at the farm on November 19th or 23rd from 10am to noon.
+The traditional center-piece of a holiday meal, shipped directly to your doorstep or available for pickup here at the farm.

 Once you've had one of our juicy, pasture-raised turkeys, you will never go back to a store-bought bird.
 Our turkeys are raised on pasture without the use of antibiotics.
 We harvest the turkeys in our USDA-inspected meat processing plant here on the farm.
 Turkey will include giblets & neck inside the cavity.

 To alleviate issues of unpredictable fall weather and its impact on turkey sizes, we raised all our 2022 turkeys on summer's vibrant pastures and harvested the birds at our most requested sizes.
-As such, the turkeys are currently frozen.
-Turkeys ordered for shipping will remain frozen and ship in time to be thawed prior to Thanksgiving.
-Turkeys ordered for pickup at the farm will be thawed or thawing so that they are ready for Thanksgiving day.
+As such, all the turkeys are frozen at this point.

 Thawing Instructions for Shipped Birds